micans/pick/README.md

 `I` segments (additional query sequence) and `D` segments (additional reference sequence), as well as optionally adjusting the reference offset (column 4 in SAM format).

+`--sam-narrow-xy=<X>,<Y>` - reduce the alignment to reference coordinates `X-Y`.
+Like the previous options this changes the cigar string and the reference offset in the SAM record directly after it has been read before further processing.
+This can be used to efficiently zoom in on a reference sub-sequence of interest.

 Sam operators provided by pick (such as `aln_nmatch`) are aware of these changes and will use the substring of the CIGAR sequence that corresponds to the aligned parts.
 In alignments non-aligned parts are indicated in the alignment string with one or more of `_`, `` ` `` and `.`.